Skip to content

 nested

-The nested method is one of the advanced methods in MyBatis-Plus for constructing query conditions.
-It is used to create an independent query condition block without default AND or OR logic.
-By calling the nested method, you can add a nested clause to the query conditions, which may contain multiple query conditions and can be connected to the outer query conditions via AND or OR.
+The nested method is one of the advanced methods in MyBatis-Plus for building query conditions.
+It creates an independent query condition block without a default AND or OR logic.
+By calling the nested method, you can add a nested clause to your query conditions.
+This clause can contain multiple conditions and can be connected to the outer query conditions via AND or OR.

 Scope of Use